 – No dinner, no dessert.

 As our triplets reached their third birthday, meal times were becoming increasingly tense with my son.
 He was being sent to his room routinely, I was stressed, the girls were witnessing it and dinner was definitely not a positive environment.
-Realising this wasn’t sustainable, I began to wonder how to my sensory child to eat without the tears and the tantrums.
+Realizing this wasn’t sustainable, I began to wonder how to my sensory child to eat without the tears and the tantrums.
 It took some time, but we introduced some new tactics that actually worked!
 Our existing ground rules remained and we tried the following:

 One of the common points of conflict was that my son didn’t like cooked vegetables.
-He has always favoured crunchy food and would often have raw vegies with no complaint, but when he found steamed broccoli or honey carrots on his plate, he would melt down.
+He has always favored crunchy food and would often have raw veggies with no complaint, but when he found steamed broccoli or honey carrots on his plate, he would melt down.
 I continued to put the cooked vegetable on his plate, but in the middle of the table would put an assortment of raw carrot sticks, snow peas, raw broccoli and cucumber to be shared.
 The kids loved it and I was more than happy to watch my son tuck in to a plate of carrot sticks for dinner if he chose to.

 Here is the other little trick that helped me get my sensory child to eat.
 We started putting a “scraps” bowl on the table.
 Anything that the kids didn’t want to eat could be put in to the scraps bowl, but they hand to give it a kiss and say “Bye bye Tomato” or “Bye bye pumpkin” before putting it in the bowl.
 The idea behind this was to get them to bring the food up to their lips in a non-threatening manner (ie; no one insisting that they taste it).
 Within two weeks of the scraps bowl method, two of our children started eating peas who hadn’t previously.
 I was actually starting to enjoy meal times with my toddlers!

-My son’s behaviour at meal times was transformed.
+My son’s behavior at meal times was transformed.
 He began trying new things and stopped being sent to his room.
 The more we have learned about his sensory processing disorder, the more we have been able to help him deal with things that cause him anxiety.
 All of our children still have days where they are fussy at meal times and typical ridiculous toddlers, but these two small actions have taken so much stress away for all of us.